kshedden/case_studies/methods/glm.md

 is entirely legitimate to specify a non-standard variance function if that provides a better fit to the data.
 For example, we can fit a Poisson regression model with variance function $V(\mu) = \mu^p$, for a given value of $p$ suggested by the data.
-This is also a quasi-GLM, since the fitting process is not equivalent to maximum likelihood estimation for a model with the specified mean and variance structures.
+This is a quasi-GLM, since the fitting process is not equivalent to maximum likelihood estimation for a model with the specified mean and variance structures.